jdavis/tennis-court/README.md

 tennis-court
 ============

-A playground for playing around with the Racket Language.
+A playground for learning functional programming with the Racket Language.